kawalpreet-kour/sop-for-migrate/README.md

-# SOP: Step-by-Step Installation Guide for Golang Migrate CLI
+# SOP: Step-by-Step Installation Guide for Migrate

 A comprehensive, step-by-step guide for installing the `migrate` command-line tool on Debian/Ubuntu-based Linux systems.